patrosAT/egohands_ros/README.md

 * **service:** Rosservice for interacting with the service node.
 * **action:** Rostopic for interacting with the action node.

-**Visualization:** The visualization mode published a color-inverted copy (BGR) of the original RGB image with the background blacked out.
+**Visualization:** The visualization mode publishes a color-inverted copy (BGR) of the original RGB image with the background blacked out.
 Please be aware that turing on the visualization increases computing time and network utilization substantially.

-* **topic:** Rostopic the node is publishing to.
+* **topic:** Rostopic the node is publishing to (visualization).
 * **activated:** Turn on/off visualization: *use only keywords **"True"** or **"False"***